Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Widely Applicable Default Approach

 \subsubsection{Mirror Trade Data}

 When the non-negative bilateral flows correspond to trade flows between countries, I use the mirror trade dataset from \citet{linsi2023problem} to calibrate $\vartheta$.
-This dataset has two estimates of each bilateral trade flow, both as reported by the exporter and as by the importer.
+This dataset has two estimates of each bilateral trade flow, both as reported by the exporter and as by the importer. \citet{linsi2023problem} shows that there are so-called mirror discrepancies in bilateral trade flows between almost all countries.
+This means that, for instance, while the value that Germany reports it imported from France and the value that France reports it exported to Germany should be the same, in practice they are often different.
 I interpret this as observing two independent noisy observations per time period for each bilateral trade flow.
+The key identifying assumptions are that the flow-specific probabilities of true zeros, the flow-specific probabilities of spurious zeros, and the flow-specific measurement error variances are constant over time.

 The details for the calibration can be found in Appendix \ref{sec:Calibration_mirror_trade_data}.
 I first calibrate the probabilities of true zeros $\left\{ p_{ij}\right\} $ and the probabilities of spurious zeros $\left\{ b_{ij}\right\} $ by noting that for each bilateral trade flow we can use the time variation to identify the probabilities of observing a certain number of zeros.
 I then leverage the model structure to calibrate the measurement error variances $\left\{ \varsigma_{ij}^{2}\right\} $.
-Lastly, I calibrate the prior parameters, which are period-specific in this case, using a similar approach as for the baseline case with domain knowledge.
+Lastly, I calibrate the prior parameters, using a similar approach as for the baseline case with domain knowledge.
+To leverage country information and the fact that importers and exporters can differ in their reliability, I shrink the measurement error and prior variances using country-origin and country-destination fixed effects.